-The nation of Fiji is comprised of over 300 islands although only 110 of those are actually inhabited.
-Even without those uninhabited territories taken into accountthis is a very sparsely populated nation but for confirmed statistics you have to go back to the last nationwide census which was carried out in 2007.
+The nation of Fiji is comprised of over 300 islands, although only 110 of those are actually inhabited.
+Even without those uninhabited territories taken into account, this is a very sparsely populated nation.
+Fiji is located in Melanesia in the South Pacific Ocean, about 1,300 miles northeast of New Zealand's North Island.

 33% of the population of Fiji were aged between 0 and 14 - a figure that is some way in excess of the worldwide average.
 In addition, 63% were between the ages of 15 and 64 while just 4% of the country were aged 65 and over – considerably below the average percentages for all countries in the world.